TurakhiaLab/TWILIGHT/README.md

 ## <a name="install"></a> Installation
 ### <a name="script"></a> Using installation script (requires sudo access and only for Ubuntu)

 This has been tested only on Ubuntu.
-Users on other platforms or systems please refer to the next section to install TWILIGHT using Docker.
+Users without sudo access are advised to install TWILIGHT via [Conda](#conda).
+For users on other platforms or operating systems, please refer to the [Docker](#docker) section below for installation instructions.

 **Step 0:** Dependencies
 - Git: `sudo apt install -y git`